-Understanding of electrical terms is compulsory for engineers.
-As you study electricity in your engineering program, and as you work with electricity in the power plants, industrial plants, you will hear, read, and use various electrical terms.
+Understanding electrical terms is compulsory for engineers.
+As you study electricity in your engineering program, and as you work with electricity in power plants, and industrial plants, you will hear, read, and use various electrical terms.
 These terms have very exact meanings.
 You must know what each one means if you are to understand other people and make them understand you.
 The following terms explain the meaning of the most basic electrical terms.

-Electric current the electrical term
+Electric current the electrical term:

-Electric current is one of the basic electrical term described as when electrons flow from one place to another, they make a current.
+Electric current is one of the basic electrical terms described as when electrons flow from one place to another, they make a current.
 The electrons always flow from a negative point to a positive (or less negative) point, because electrons have a negative charge.

-Unfortunately, the direction of current flow can be confusing.
+Unfortunately, the direction of the current flow can be confusing.
 Some people think of a positive current that is in the opposite direction from the electron flow- that is, from positive to negative instead of from negative to positive.
 You must be careful to distinguish between the two kinds of flow.
 Both kinds are commonly used in words and diagrams.

-Electrons flow along some kind of path in going from one point to another.
+Electrons flow along with some kind of path going from one point to another.
 This path is called a circuit.
 If the path has no gaps to stop the flow of electrons, the circuit is said to be complete or closed.

-This term is the correct name for what is often called “voltage” or “electro motive force.”
+This term is the correct name for what is often called “voltage” or “electromotive force.”
 Potential difference is a measure of how much potential energy an electron has in one place compared to another place.

 The greater the potential energy, the more work an electron can do in going from one place to the other.
 The potential energy of each electron also determines how much current will flow from one point to another in a given circuit.